Hear That Whistle Blow XIII - New Baby and New Farm

 Katie's adventures were just beginning.
 There were acres and acres of fields and woods to explore.

 A Whole New World to Discover.

 They had the whole summer before school began.
-The two brothers just younger than Katie were allowed to go out with her in sight of the house.
-After awhile they went out of sight just slightly up on the mountain over the root cellar.
+The two brothers just younger than Katie was allowed to go out with her in sight of the house.
+After a while, they went out of sight just slightly up on the mountain over the root cellar.
 It was flat on top and looked out so far in all directions.
 They could still hear their mother here and it was such fun that the brothers were always good and minded so they could go back.

 They could see some of the road they would have to walk down to catch the school bus.
 The could see another farmhouse they would have to walk by on that road.
 It was nearly a mile but no one thought a thing of that.
 It was just how it had to be.

 Now it was play every day and getting to see as much of this farm as they possibly could.
 After Katie took her brothers back to the house she was free to go further out.
 There was a path that led to springs that bubbled up through the ground.
 The dampness that flowed all around it would cool Katie's feet and she cupped her hands to get delicious cold drinks.